orcavia/Easeam-doc/docs/actions/reunwrap/reunwrap.md

 ## What it does

-- Re-unwraps the selected mesh objects using the current Easeam unwrap settings.
+- Re-unwraps the current editing mesh object.
 - Can unwrap the whole mesh or only the current selection.
 - Can reveal and include hidden geometry during the unwrap pass.
 - Can unwrap each material as a separate pass.